atrp87/PYCP/README.md

 # Pilton Youth & Children's Project
-> Refactor an administration app for the staff at Pilton Youth and Children's Project.
+> Refactor an administration app for the staff at Pilton Youth and Children's Project ( Source Code Under NDA )

 ## Table of Contents